 Mamanet sport arrived in Finland a few years ago, when TUL ry -Finnish Workers´Sports Federation - introduced it to a vaste network of associations and sports clubs working on promoting healthy lifestyle and grassroot sports for immigrant background and Finnish citizens.

 FIMU ry - Finnish Multicultural Sports Federation - was one of the associations who took initiative in introducing the sport to its member clubs and partners.
 The sport quickly started to attract more players as well as new instructors to join.
-Five different Mamanet courses were organized at Kisahalli Sports Venue and Kisakeskus Sports Institute by TUL and later together with Fimu, when the Ministry of Education and Culture had granted funding for Mamanet Project for year 2019.
-In the beginning of 2020 Fimu received a continuation funding and thus is able take this fun and easy ball sports even further to more women and girls.
+Five different Mamanet courses has been organized so far at Kisahalli Sports Venue and Kisakeskus Sports Institute.
+Fimu received funding from MInistry of Culture and Education for Mamanet in 2019 and 2020 and has therefore been able to take this fun and easy ball sports even further to more women and girls.
 Also school children, immigration centers and elderly citizens will be introduced to Mamanet during the project period of 2020.

 Established in 2005 Mamanet –mothers Cachibol- league is the largest social - sports league specifically for mothers in Israel today.
 Today with thousands of players, in over 90 cities across Israel, Mamanet has spread in many countries such as Austria, Italy, Greece, Cyprus & the US.